Weather: 34, dark with bright stars

 Who doesn’t love buttery, soft sugar cookies?
 Especially sugar cookies as cute and small and perky as these.
 And the kids thought these were oh so fun… to make and to eat.

 One batch makes quite a few of these mini cookies, so I ended up baking them three separate times this week.
-The first night I made them I sent quite a few with Pastor Alaska to church for a meeting.
+The first night I made them I sent quite a few to church for a meeting.
 Last night, we had friends over for dinner and enjoyed a freshly baked batch with some coffee (with Pumpkin Spice Coffee Creamer).
 Just delightful, they are.

 Mini Sugared Candy Corn Cookies